wezleytsai/wezleytsai.github.io/_drafts/2015-06-13-a-json-parser.md

 ### Execute ###

-Now that all the pieces of `value` have been implemented, we just need to wrap all the code starting from <a href="#solution" id="go-to-solution">here</a> into a function `parseJSON` and add the following code to execute our parser.
+Now that all the pieces of `value` have been implemented, we just need to wrap all the code starting from <a href="#solution" id="go-to-solution">here</a> into a function - let's call it `parseJSON` - and add a couple of lines of code to execute the parser.

     function parseJSON(json) {

       /*
-      other functions go here
+      insert code for:
-      */
+      at, ch, next, error, value, nully, bool, number, escapes, string, array, object */

       at = 0;